Browse by Medical Category

-Residents are provided with two, five-day blocks of vacation during the first year of residency and one month per year in the subsequent four years.
-All one-month vacations are taken as a single block to prevent interference with the educational experience of rotations, to provide an adequate block of time off for the resident and to prevent the necessity of cross-coverage on services.
+Residents are provided with two, seven-day blocks of vacation during the first year of residency and four weeks per year in the subsequent four years.
+Residents in years two through five, can take 2 two-week vacation blocks or an entire month.
 The program strives to accommodate the vacation requests of each resident.

 Hospitalization and medical insurance is available through the hospital, as are disability insurance and malpractice insurance.

 Subsidized parking is available to house officers in the hospital's parking garages.

 In the Surgical Residency Program at Mass General, the Basic Science Resident Group supports the residents who will become the next generation of surgical scientists.
 Tasked with investigating the biological structure and function of surgical diseases, the Basic Science Resident Group fosters a tightly-knit community of trainees and faculty who are passionate about the biological sciences.

 The group is led by Resident Director Richard Guyer, MD, PhD, and Faculty Director Genevieve Boland, MD, PhD, both of whom provide group members ample opportunities for growth and mentorship.
 The group hosts regular meetings on the Mass General campus that provide trainees opportunities to present their work and receive constructive feedback in a collegial and supportive environment.
 These meetings also aim to connect trainees with mentors and inspire new collaborations.